mjm-c/search_USmap/README.md

 # Unfinishings
 1. Attach highlighted selections to corresponding states in google map
-2. Search bar selection dynamically changes with input
+2. Search bar selection dynamically changes with input and use GraphQL to do filter logic